Son of drug kingpin 'El Chapo' pleads not guilty to US trafficking charges | Law-Order

 Ovidio Guzman, one of the sons of incarcerated Mexican drug lord Joaquin "El Chapo" Guzman, pleaded not guilty to U.S. fentanyl trafficking charges on Monday in federal court in Chicago, prosecutors said, three days after his extradition from Mexico.
 Guzman, 33, is one of El Chapo's four sons, known as "Los Chapitos," who inherited their father's trafficking empire after his conviction on U.S. murder and drug charges in 2019.
 "El Chapo" Guzman is serving a life sentence in a maximum-security prison in Colorado.

 Fentanyl, a highly addictive synthetic opioid, is responsive for nearly 200 American deaths a day, a toll that has strained U.S.-Mexico relations and put domestic pressure on the Biden administration to slow the spread of the deadly drug.
-The Sinaloa Cartel is primarily responsible for manufacturing and exporting fentanyl across the border, according to U.S. officials.
+Guillermo Valdes, Mexico's former civilian spy chief between 2007-2011, said Guzman was probably extradited due to the intense U.S. pressure and to give Lopez Obrador's administration political breathing room at home, where opponents have accused his party of aiding the Sinaloa Cartel.

-In court papers, prosecutors said Ovidio Guzman and his brothers operated an international trafficking operation that transported drugs to the U.S. using airplanes, submarines, fishing boats and rail cars and reaped hundreds of millions of dollars in profits.
-The State Department has offered rewards worth millions of dollars for information leading to the capture of the Guzman brothers.
+"It is good for Biden to have Ovidio already there (ahead of U.S. elections).
+And it helps Lopez Obrador to get rid of the image that he is protecting the Sinaloa cartel," Valdes said.
+One former senior U.S. Drug Enforcement Administration (DEA) official said Guzman's extradition is unlikely to herald a change in approach by Lopez Obrador, and is designed to fend off criticism that Mexico's government is soft on drug traffickers.

-"El Chapo" Guzman rose to prominence at the helm of the Sinaloa Cartel and added to his infamy by escaping Mexican prisons not once but twice.
-He was extradited to the U.S. in 2017 and convicted in federal court in Brooklyn.
+"Ovidio is a sacrificial lamb," said the former agent who requested anonymity.
+"He's one of those guys they're able to throw out there and say 'we are doing all we can'.
+But it's all smoke and mirrors," the former agent said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)